flyingboat505/Scheduler/README.md

 # Scheduler project
-This projects uses the MEAN stack application to run and deploy a appointment scheduler maker.
+This projects uses the MEAN stack application to run and deploy an appointment scheduler maker.

 ### Prerequisites
 1. Express Js